Middle-grade illustrated fiction

 “In common language, it is 'rabbit,'” replied the creature.
 “Or 'hare,'” she added with a slight sneer and a twitch of her whiskers.

 “Rabbit?
 Rabbit.
 Okay.
 But rabbit not a kind of rodent?”
 Earnest was starting to calm down now.
 “Lagomorph” was a pretty terrifying word.
 It sounded like a mysterious type of spell for transforming household cleaning tools into sentient creatures.
-He wasn't sure he could handle having something called a “lagomorph” running around his house, but “rabbit” sounded normal enough, and Earnest felt a bit more settled when this rabbit-creature stopped twitching and stuttering and trying to say “lagomorph.”
+“Rabbit”, however, sounded normal enough, and Earnest felt a bit more settled when this rabbit-creature stopped twitching and stuttering and mispronoucing things.

 Get in Touch